Character deflations and a generalization of the Murnaghan--Nakayama rule: Generalized deflations

-\subsection{Generalized deflations}
+\section{Generalized deflations}

+In this section we discuss deflation with respect to an arbitrary irreducible character $\theta$ of $S_m$.
+In the case where $\theta$ is labelled by a hook partition, $\theta=\chi^{(a,1^b)}$ where $a+b=m$, we give a combinatorial description, generalizing Theorem~\ref{thm:cd}.
+We also prove some other general results, and show how these, together with the results of \S\ref{sec:proof}, may be used to calculate the values of an irreducible character of~$S_{mn}$ deflated with respect to an arbitrary character of $S_m$.

-Using Theorem~\ref{thm:cd} it is possible to prove an analogous result for deflations with respect to the signed character.
+Firstly we deduce from Theorem~\ref{thm:cd} an analogous result for deflations with respect to the sign character.
 As is usual, if $\lambda$ is a partition then we denote by $\lambda'$ the conjugate partition to $\lambda$.

 \begin{proposition} Let $m$, $n \in \N$ and let $\lambda / \mu$ be a skew-partition of $mn$.
 If~$\gamma$ is a composition of $n$ and $g \in S_n$ has cycle type $\gamma$ then

 \end{proposition}

 \begin{proof} It is easily seen that